 Verkamp's Visitor Center features interpretive exhibits that tell the story of Grand Canyon Village, a Grand Canyon Conservancy Park Store, an information desk staffed by Grand Canyon Conservancy staff, and park ranger-led activities during the summer months.

 A water filling station is located outside of the building next to the canyon rim, and a public restroom is available behind the Visitor Center.

 Hours of Operation

-Verkamp's Store survived the Great Depression, during which the family moved to the residence in the upper floor of the building, and it was managed by Mr. Verkamp until his death in 1944.
-His family, who continued to live in the upper floor residence until 1978, maintained business operations until the fall of 2008, when the National Park Service purchased the building and soon reopened it as a visitor center in November of that same year.
-The building was listed on the National Register of Historic Places in 1906, during its centennial year.
+During the Great Depression, the family moved to the residence in the upper floor of the building, where Mr. Verkamp managed the business until his death in 1944.
+His family continued to live in the upper floor residence until 1978 and continued to manage business operations until the fall of 2008, when the National Park Service purchased the building and soon reopened it as a visitor center in November of that same year.
+In 2006, the store marked its 100th anniversary, making it the oldest family-owned concession in the entire National Park Service.
+The building is listed on the National Register of Historic Places.

-For decades, the Verkamp family was involved in the South Rim community.
-Instrumental in developing the Grand Canyon School, which still operates today, they continued to offer their committed support throughout the community.
-John Verkamp was a charter member of the Grand Canyon Rotary Club, and his family also provided assistance to the Community Library, the Shrine of the Ages, and the Boy Scouts of America.
+The Verkamp family lived and breathed Grand Canyon, and over many decades, four generations of the family were involved in the South Rim community.
+Instrumental in developing the Grand Canyon School, John Verkamp was also a charter member of the Grand Canyon Rotary Club, and his family provided assistance to the Community Library, the Shrine of the Ages community building, and the local Boy Scouts of America troop.